bezmi/jvc_projector/README.md

 >>> projector.command("input-hdmi2")
 ```

-## Confirmed Models
+## Confirmed models
+This module is confirmed to work for the models listed below.
+It should also work with projectors in the same series as the ones listed.

 - DLA-X5900
 - NX5
 - NZ8/RS3100
 - DLA-RS440

-Let me know if it works with your
-projector and I will add it to the list above.

-## Error _ConnectionRefusedError_

-The main issue one might face is receiving ConnectionRefusedError when making a
-request too soon after another.
-If this is the case, we will retry up to `max_retries`.
-It is important to set `delay_ms` to a reasonable value.
-For example, my X5900 will hang for 0.8-1 second after the power-off command is sent.
+If you've confirmed functionality with a model that is unlisted, raise an issue or submit a pull request to have it added.

-## Adding New Commands
+## Adding new commands

-If you are not familiar with Python at all, raise an issue with a request to add a new command.
-Otherwise, follow the [documentation](src/jvc_projector_remote/jvccommands.py#L19) for the `Command` base class and be sure to look at the [examples](src/jvc_projector_remote/jvccommands.py#L215) in the `Commands` class.
+Raise an issue or open a pull request.
+Add new commands to the [`Commands`](src/jvc_projector_remote/jvccommands.py#L231-L340) class.
+The format is documented in the [docstring](src/jvc_projector_remote/jvccommands.py#L20-L37) for the parent `Command` class.